Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

 # Key Uncertainties

+- how often do signal emitters need to tick?
 - do we need to incorporate fancier discretization schemes in order to avoid artifacts?
 - can we compute these faster by taking a less local approach?
 - how does diffusion interact with changes in height?
 - would it be possible to eliminate the time delay of signal propagation?
 Would we even want to do this?
   - can we swap to something like local regression or CNNs to approximate this instead?
   - [Arad et al. 1995](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.1620381104) seems like a promising start
+  - this seems to violate the constraint that signals must build up :(
+- does chasing a moving target using signals work properly?
+Is this desired?
+- are waves produced when buildings / resources only tick infrequently?
+- how can we tweak and alter signals in interesting ways to change the default behaviors?